qwaneu/qwaneu.github.io/_posts/2022-03-29-product-hurricane-map.md

 and when.
 Stakeholders do not get the option to negotiate the extent to which technical debt is adressed.

-Resulting context:
+Resulting context
 ==================

 Reducing number of defects, and code that is easier to work with leads to smoother flow for subsequent features, and eventually faster delivery, with fewer issues when the feature is delivered to the users.
+Stakeholders can make informed cost/value decisions.

-Mechanics:
+Mechanics
 ==========

 We learnt about product hurricane maps from a presentation by Steve Freeman.
 A hurricane map can look like this (with Steve on the left of it):